clay803/get_edgar_filings/README.md

-# stock_snapshot
-A quick snapshot of any stock.
+# Get EDGAR filings of public companies and easily export multi-year financials to excel for mdoeling.